Carnival Exhibit Introduction

 - Dwaine Plaza & Jane DeCosmo, “Women and the De-Africanization of Trinidad Carnival: From the Jamette to Bikinis, Beads, and Feathers”

 Caribbean Carnival is a festival of freedom performed in the face of European enslavement.
-The word “Carnival” has roots in the pre-emancipation ritual of Cannes Brulees (sugarcane burning) that occured on the massive sugar plantations that enslaved thousands of Africans in the seventeenth through nineteenth centuries.
+The word “Carnival” has roots in the pre-emancipation ritual of Cannes Brulees (sugarcane burning) that occurred on the massive sugar plantations that enslaved thousands of Africans in the seventeenth through nineteenth centuries.
 Here we explore the rich trove of historical sources that reveal acts of rebellion, music-making, dance, masking, and ritual at the origin of Carnival.

 Trinidad and Tobago is ground zero of Carnival’s history.
 Most of the materials we explore originate there, though texts from other islands in the West Indies included show that Carnival acts of rebellion and performance spread throughout the Caribbean and the Caribbean diaspora.